daresTheDevil/davidbkay/questionsForYou/employer.md

 * Does one single person own a unit of work (task, project, product, etc)?
 * Can that single person's manager override the decisions made by that person on that unit of work?
+* What is the process for clarifying disagreements between employees and managers?

 ### Culture